 Who are they?

-Night Marchers are said to roam through very specific locations on the islands, between seashore and mountains and are often recognized by their raised torches and repeated olis, or chants.
+Night Marchers are said to roam through very specific locations and are often recognized by their raised torches and repeated olis, or chants.
 Although there have been a few scattered reports of daytime marches, these apparitions appear to be most active at night and are said to march on certain nights designated by the moon.
-And although the Night Marchers allegedly float a few inches off the ground, some local accounts tell of seeing mysterious footprints in their path after they’ve passed.
+And although the Night Marchers allegedly float a few inches off the ground, some local accounts tell of seeing mysterious footprints in their path after they have passed.

-Areas like the Nuuanu Pali Lookout, Kaaawa Valley and Kalihi Valley on Oahu are rumored homes of Night Marcher trails, and nighttime visitors are encouraged to be wary.
+Areas like the Nu'uanu Pali Lookout, Ka'a'awa Valley and Kalihi Valley on Oahu are rumored sites of Night Marcher trails, and nighttime visitors are encouraged to be wary.
 Other alleged Night Marcher sites include:

-- Oahu’s Pali Highway in the majestic Koolau Mountains runs along the old battle site of the famous Kamehameha battle, and nighttime visits, especially alone, are not recommended.
+- Oahu's Pali Highway runs along the famous Kamehameha battle site, and nighttime visits, especially alone, are not recommended.

 - The Kamehameha Schools campus in Kapalama on Oahu, over one hundred years old, is said to have been visited by Night Marchers on many occasions.

 - At Kualoa Ranch on Oahu's windward coast, Night Marchers have been spotted around an area that is said to house the remains of hundreds of Hawaiian chiefs and are said to be responsible for a good many nighttime car accidents.